samarabbas/temporal-documentation-legacy/docs/07_goclient/04_execute_activity.md

 single parameter: `value`.
 This list of parameters must match the list of parameters declared by the activity function.
 The Temporal client library will validate this.

-The method call returns immediately and returns a `cadence.Future`.
+The method call returns immediately and returns a `workflow.Future`.
 This allows you to execute more code without having to wait for the scheduled activity to complete.

 When you are ready to process the results of the activity, call the `Get()` method on the future